ncatlab/nlab-content/pages/6/0/2/7/7206/content.md

 ## References

-4d Supergravity was the first [[supergravity]] theory to be constructed, in
+Minmal 4d Supergravity was the first [[supergravity]] theory to be constructed, in

 * {#FreedmanNieuwenhuizenFerrara76} [[Daniel Freedman]], [[Peter van Nieuwenhuizen]], [[Sergio Ferrara]], _Progress toward a theory of supergravity_, Phys.
 Rev. D13 (1976) 3214 ([doi.org/10.1103/PhysRevD.13.3214](https://doi.org/10.1103/PhysRevD.13.3214))

 See also at _[supergravity -- History](supergravity+History)_.

 ### Geometric construction